- Medieval City Centre

 Sampling famous Belgian beers.
 In the 17th century, some 550 breweries were based in Gent.
 You can still try many of their beers in nearby bars but only one operational brewery remains, Gruut, where you can take a tour and enjoy a tasting session.

-The city centre of Gent has the largest pedestrianised shopping area in Belgium with plenty of traffic measures in place.
+The city centre of Gent has the largest pedestrianized shopping area in Belgium with plenty of traffic measures in place.
+This hotel is outside the Low Emission Zone.
+No registration req.
+More details on lez2020.gent.
 Ask the friendly Front Desk staff at Holiday Inn Express Gent for your most convenient travel options when heading into the city.
-Tram line 4 and Bus 8 stop at walking distance and offer a very regular connection to the historic city centre.
+Bus 8 and 19 stop regularly at walking distance.